Interfish/chatRoom/README.md

     java ChatRoomClient IP_of_server portnumber

+While running, you can type "quit" to quit the client program.

+    quit

 ## Examples
 This is a screenshot when server is deployed on an Amazon AWS EC2 and clients are running in my living room.
 ![aws](aws.png)